clegginabox/airlock-php/README.md

 # Airlock

+A distributed mutex with civilized waiting British-style queuing for your apps.

 Library + optional Symfony bundle to coordinate access to limited resources using a queue, a seal, and an optional notifier.

 ## PHP